 The diameter of your power cords determines the performance of the cable.
 You will most probably decide wire sizing based on AWG standards.
-However, choosing the biggest diameter cord is not always the right decision.
+However, choosing the most extensive diameter cord is not always the right decision.
 Let’s see why!

-AWG refers to the size of the diameter of the conductor in the cord.
+AWG refers to the size the diameter of the conductor in the cord.
 You can choose a thicker cable as it can carry more current.
-But on the downside, a thick cable is more expensive and less flexible.
+But on the downside, a thick line is more expensive and less flexible.

 The wire gauge also impacts the resistance of the cord.
-Improper wire gauge can lead to voltage drops and internal heating.
-It can also melt the insulators.
+Improper wire gauges can lead to voltage drops and internal heating, and they can also melt the insulators.
 There can be fire, damages to property, and even life.

-Choosing the right wire gauge for your power cable is necessary.
-It’s not only required for project success but also for the safety of the users.
+Choosing the correct wire gauge for your power cable is necessary, and it’s required for project success and the safety of the users.

 Proper grounding makes way for a safer electrical connection.
 You can eliminate the worries of electrical shocks.
-Earthing also activates fuses or circuit breakers in the case of electrical faults.
-The same happens for voltage surges.
+Earthing also activates fuses or circuit breakers in the case of electrical faults, which happens for voltage surges.

 Some cables may have double-insulated grounding.
 In that case, you will find a dummy pin on the plug that goes into the power outlet.
 Always check if your power cable has grounding or not before placing your order.